aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 - [Django Docs](https://docs.djangoproject.com/en/4.0/)
 - [Bootstrap 4.6 Docs](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
 - [Stack Overflow](https://stackoverflow.com/)
-- [Django Recipe Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) Each file specifies which sections of the code are derived from external sources.
+- [Django Recipe Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) Each file specifies which sections of the code are derived from this source.
-- [Code Institute - Blog Walkthrough Project](https://github.com/Code-Institute-Solutions/Django3blog) Each file specifies which sections of the code are derived from external sources.
+- [Code Institute - Blog Walkthrough Project](https://github.com/Code-Institute-Solutions/Django3blog) Each file specifies which sections of the code are derived from this source.

 ## Acknowledgments

-I would like to express our sincere appreciation to Jad Mokdad for his  guidance and support throughout the development of this coding project.
+I would like to express my sincere appreciation to Jad Mokdad for his  guidance and support throughout the development of this coding project.
 His expertise and mentorship have been instrumental in helping me overcome challenges and enhance my coding skills.

-Readme inspired by Pedro Cristo https://github.com/PedroCristo/portfolio_project_4/ and Alison O'Keeffe https://github.com/AliOKeeffe/PP4_My_Meal_Planner
+README inspired by Pedro Cristo https://github.com/PedroCristo/portfolio_project_4/ and Alison O'Keeffe https://github.com/AliOKeeffe/PP4_My_Meal_Planner